Illinois Biometric Privacy Attorneys

 Biometric data that is improperly stored or recklessly handled could potentially be compromised, leading to a heightened possibility of identity theft for impacted parties.
 Illinois’ biometric information privacy law seeks to stymie this problem by more heavily regulating the collection, storage, and distribution of biometric data.

-The Illinois Biometric Information Privacy Act (IBIPA) is the first biometric regulation in the United States.
-Enacted in 2008, IBIPA enables employees whose biometric data was gathered without their written consent to bring legal action against their employer.
-Under IBIPA, private companies that utilize biometric information from their employees must have a written policy, schedule, and guidelines in place outlining its collection, retention, and destruction.
-IBIPA requires that employers provide employees with advance disclosure of their policies and obtain a written release from employees whose information is going to be collected.
+The Illinois Biometric Information Privacy Act (BIPA) is the first biometric regulation in the United States.
+Enacted in 2008, BIPA enables employees whose biometric data was gathered without their written consent to bring legal action against their employer.
+Under BIPA, private companies that utilize biometric information from their employees must have a written policy, schedule, and guidelines in place outlining its collection, retention, and destruction.
+BIPA requires that employers provide employees with advance disclosure of their policies and obtain a written release from employees whose information is going to be collected.

 If you believe your biometric privacy rights have been violated, our Illinois biometric privacy lawyers at USA Employment Lawyers can help evaluate whether you have a case and help you explore your legal options.
 You may be entitled to recover damages, and our team can vigorously advocate for your interests.